berkmancenter/wordpress-liveblog/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Liveblog with Slack connects your WordPress website and your Slack workspace.
+Wordpress Liveblog connects your WordPress website and your Slack workspace.
 Sync up a post or page to a Slack channel!

 == Description ==

-Liveblog with Slack is a WordPress plugin designed to bridge the gap between your WordPress website and your Slack workspace.
+Wordpress Liveblog is a WordPress plugin designed to bridge the gap between your WordPress website and your Slack workspace.
 The plugin allows you to establish a seamless connection between a specific WordPress post or page and a corresponding Slack channel, ensuring that every message, update, or edit made in the channel is synced in real-time to the WordPress post.

 Currently Supported: